usefmtly

 A/B list comparison

-Paste the same list at two points in time — use Intersection to find what survived, use Union minus Intersection to find what changed.
+Paste the same list at two points in time — use Intersection to find what survived, then compare the output with List Compare.

 Frequently Asked Questions